cristinaponcela/cristinaponcela.github.io/_posts/2025-07-10-Leveraging Cron Jobs for Infrastructure Reliability.md

     request({
         method: 'POST',
         uri: `${VIDEO_API_ENDPOINT}/rooms/${roomId}/roomreassignment`,
-        timeout: 12000,
+        timeout: ROOM_REASSIGNMENT_TIMEOUT,
         qs: { force: true },  // Forces reassignment even if room has existing assignment })
 ```
-but with validation of whether the room was just reassigned elsewhere to avoid race condiitons.
+but with validation of whether the room was just reassigned elsewhere to avoid race conditions.

 We use the threshold check to avoid reassigning too many orphaned rooms at the same time, as this can cause errors.
-But most importantly, we don't expect to have more than 5 orphaned rooms per hour, even if we are having issues.
-So if we do have a number of orphaned rooms above the threshold, probably it is beacause we are having a "mass death" of pods, so reassigning many rooms may actually make matters worse.
+But most importantly, we don't expect to have more than `ORPHANED_ROOMS_THRESHOLD` orphaned rooms per hour, even if we are having issues.
+So if we do have a number of orphaned rooms above the threshold, probably it is because we are having a "mass death" of pods, so reassigning many rooms may actually make matters worse.

 ## Monitoring and Metrics